 Please note: As you may already be aware, some services will begin charging after a free trial period has run it’s course.
 So if you have a credit card or other payment source on file, make sure to cancel your account prior to the trial ending (if you wish to avoid being charged).
-With that said, these multi-month trial periods can be a great way to try out a new service for free or at low cost.
+With that said, multi-month trial periods can be a great way to try out a new service for free or at reduced cost.
 Also, for services or products that have provided deadlines to their deals, I’ve tried to include the end dates.

 Adobe (Various Deals): If you’ve avoided Adobe because of their subscription platform, now might be a good time to take advantage of some their recent free extended trials.
 Adobe first issued 2 free months of creative cloud service to users.
 Initially it appeared this deal was only for new users and students, though many existing account holders have confirmed they were able to receive the 2 free months as well.
 Here’s a mention from Adobe on their current cost leniencies and free service deals.
 More on this can be found on PetaPixel.
 I suggest reading through the comments section for additional insights from current CC users who were able to receive the deal.